Mainframe-Archive/mainframe-os/docs/sdk.md

 Provides a way to listen to events from the providers event emitter.

-1. `accountsChanged`: returns updated accounts array.
+1. `accountsChange`: returns updated accounts array.
-1. `networkChanged`: returns updated network ID string.
+1. `networkChange`: returns updated network ID string.

 **Example:**